DJL19229/WSHP/README.md

 # Universal Water Source Heat Pump Controller (WSHP)

-This WSHP controller is an open-source project intended for facility engineers and technicians.
+This WSHP controller is an open-source project intended for facility engineers and HVAC technicians.

 This repository contains: